Bshanahan7/Bshanahan7/README.md

 - 👋 Hi, I’m @Bshanahan7
 - 👀 I’m interested in ...
 Trumpet and Computer science
 - 🌱 I’m currently learning ...
 Computer science and will be majoring in Jazz
-- 💞️ I’m looking to collaborate on ...
-Nothing at the moment
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I like trumpet. :)